ratnadeep007/agent-orchestration-platform/README.md

 ```

 The sync writes a generated OpenClaw workspace under `.openclaw/workspace/app-agents/<agent-id>/` and upserts the isolated agent entry in `.openclaw/config/openclaw.json`.

+## Built-in Tools

+Agents can be assigned developer-provided tools from the UI.
+The current catalog includes:

+- `current_time`
+- `recent_messages`
+- `search_messages`
+- `web_search` powered by Firecrawl

+The worker executes these tools through the OpenAI function-calling loop when `WORKFLOW_EXECUTION_MODE=openai` is enabled.
+Tool calls and outputs are stored in run output and shown in the workflow run detail panel.

 ## Runtime Event Mirroring